 ❓ Frequently Asked Questions

-Does this work if I only have a 2-gallon tank?
+Does this work if I only have a small tank?

-Can I use this even if my betta seems healthy?
+Can I use this if my betta seems healthy?

 Is there a refund policy?

-Since it’s digital, all sales are final.
-But if you have trouble accessing it, just email us—we’ll make it right.
+Since it’s a digital download, all sales are final.
+But if you have any trouble accessing your files, email info@wildbettablog.com and we’ll make it right.

 Instant digital download — nothing physical ships.